Recently, I was on vacation aboard the beautiful Queen Mary in Long Beach, California.

-Just like the Queen Mary, ask yourself - what can you do to make your practice stand out with its own unique flavor, its own unique personality, one that competitors can’t match?
+Just like the Queen Mary, ask yourself – what can you do to make your physical therapy business stand out with its own unique flavor, its own unique personality, one that competitors can’t match?
 This ship, the Queen Mary, is so undeniably unique that it presents an incredible experience for every passenger aboard the ship.
 I’ve already made up my mind that I want to go back.

 What can you do to give your patients an experience that makes them want to come back?
 I’ve referred to this in some of my other videos as the VIP patient experience.
 But the bottom line is, give your patients a unique experience they would always remember long after they’ve been discharged.

 The truth is – we ‘drop the ball’ after discharge.
 In most cases, patients forget about physical therapy and they forget about the physical therapist.
 For a strategic private practice owner, it is his / her responsibility to make sure that does not happen.

 Every time a patient is discharged, the opportunity to build a relationship with the patient actually increases.

 The patient does NOT expect you to stay in touch.